 Choosing between a guided or DIY fly-fishing trip comes down to your experience level, goals, and how much you want to handle yourself.
 In short, guided trips make sense if you want expertise and access to exclusive waters, while DIY fly fishing suits those who love freedom and discovery.
-Fly fish in Jackson Hole offers both, from guided horseback trail rides that end on quiet rivers to independent treks near local fly fishing camps, making it the perfect place to experience both styles.
+Jackson Hole Outfitters offers both, from guided horseback trail rides that end on quiet rivers to independent treks from our fly fishing camps, making it the perfect place to experience both styles.

 What’s the Difference Between Guided and DIY Fly-Fishing Trips?